Colored Orphan Asylum: History

-The Colored Orphan Asylum was founded in Manhattan in 1836 by three Quakers: Anna and Hanna Shotwell and Mary Lindley Murray.
+The Colored Orphan Asylum was founded in Manhattan in 1836 by a group of Quakers led by Anna Shotwell and Mary Murray.
 It was one of the first of its kind in the United States to take in black children whose parents had died, or were not able to take care of them.
 Prior to its founding, orphaned black children were housed in jails or worked as beggars or chimney sweeps as orphanages refused to take them.
 The orphanage initially offered schooling only for infants, feeling that their wards would not advance far in society due to being Black and orphans.
 Older children were bound by indentured servitude in which they were contracted to families, both Black and white, to learn a trade or skill until age 21.
 The families, in turn, paid a small fee to the Colored Orphan Asylum for the services which were placed in the bank for when the child left the institution.
 By 1897, schooling was increased until grade six and sent several students to the Hampton Institute for further study.
 In 1918 schooling was increased until grade eight and the indenture system evolved into a loose foster care system in which the child was to be incorporated into the family and continue their studies.
 In 1846 Dr. James McCune Smith, the country's first licensed African American medical doctor, became the orphanage's medical director.
 The orphanage moved several times in Manhattan.